dowlinah/tdf/README.md

 when it reads the first solution, then it uses the previously read metadata to order subsequently read solution vectors into the mesh.

+## Running Example

+Included is an example FEniCS program that computes the Poisson Equation.
+Assuming all dependencies are installed on your system, running `bash run_example.sh` will execute the example program and display the sizes of all of the metadata files, the solution TLV file, and the HDF5 file that stores the same information.
+The included `reset_example.sh` script can be used to remove the files generates by `run_example.sh`

 ## Generating Documentation